-Pin Name I/O Type Description A2-A1 Input Device Select Address 2-1 .
-These pins are used to select one of up to 4 devices of the same type on the same I C bus.
+Pin Name I/O Type Description A2-A0 Device Select Address 2-0 .
+These pins are used to select one of up to 8 devices of the same type on the same I C bus.
 To select the device, the address value on the three pins must match the corresponding bits contained in the slave address.
 The address pins are pulled down internally.
-SDA Input/Output Serial Data/Address .
+SDA Serial Data/Address .
 This is a bi-directional pin for the I C interface.
 It is open-drain and is intended to be wire-AND'd with other devices on the I C bus.
 The input buffer incorporates a Schmitt trigger for noise immunity and the output driver includes slope control for falling edges.
 An external pull-up resistor is required.
-SCL Input Serial Clock .
+SCL Serial Clock .
 The serial clock pin for the I C interface.
 Data is clocked out of the device on the falling edge, and into the device on the rising edge.
 The SCL input also incorporates a Schmitt trigger input for noise immunity.
 WP Input Write Protect .
-When tied to $V{DD}$ , addresses in the entire memory map will be write-protected.
+When tied to V DD , addresses in the entire memory map will be write-protected.
 When WP is connected to ground, all addresses are write enabled.
 This pin is pulled down internally.
 V SS Power supply Ground for the device.
-Must be connected to the ground of the system. $V{DD}$ Power supply Power supply input to the device.
+Must be connected to the ground of the system.
+V DD Power supply Power supply input to the device.
+EXPOSED PAD No connect The EXPOSED PAD on the bottom of 8-pin DFN package is not connected to the die.
+The EXPOSED PAD should not be soldered on the PCB.